Leafwing-Studios/Emergence/design/src/research/genetics.md

    1. This should be done via player-driven color selection.
 3. All combinations of mutations across different slots should be compatible.
 4. Incompatible mutations must belong to the same slot.
-5. mutations should typically represent an increase in power over their base version.
+5. Mutations should typically represent an increase in power over their base version.
    1. Unlocking new mutations should be exciting and worth the resource investment.
 6. Every upgrade slot should have at least one "generally good" upgrade
-7. mutations within the same slot should have clear tradeoffs between them.
+7. Mutations within the same slot should have clear tradeoffs between them.